How to Make a Simple JavaScript Quiz

 How Can I Add a Timer to the Quiz?

 Adding a timer can make your quiz more exciting.
-You can use the setInterval() function to create a countdown.
+You can easily add a timer to the quiz using the JavaScript setInterval() function.
 Here’s a simple example:

 var timeLeft = 30;